arrownj/odps/intl.en-US/Quick Start/(Optional) Use MapReduce.md

         186,val_86
         ```

-    -   Insert data by running an SQL statement, for example:
+        Run the following command to upload the data:

         ```
-        insert into table wc_in select '238',' val_238' from (select count(*) from wc_in) a;
+        Tunnel upload D:\kv.txt wc_in;
         ```

-4. Compile the MapReduce program and upload it to the MaxCompute client.

-    In this topic, Eclipse-based MapReduce program development is used as an example.
-MaxCompute provides the [Eclipse development plug-in](../../../../../reseller.en-US/Tools and Downloads/Eclipse Plugins/Install.md#) and local MapReduce debugging \(which you can use alongside [MaxCompute Studio](../../../../../reseller.en-US/Tools and Downloads/MaxCompute Studio/Developing Java/Create MaxCompute Java Module.md#)\).
-These methods can help you to quickly develop MapReduce programs.

-    You must create a MaxCompute project in Eclipse first, and then compile the MapReduce program \(a .jar package, for example, [Word-count-1.0.jar](../../../../../reseller.en-US/User Guide/MapReduce/Program Example/WordCount samples.md)\).
-After the local debugging is performed successfully, upload the compiled program to MaxCompute.
-For more information, see [Install](../../../../../reseller.en-US/Tools and Downloads/Eclipse Plugins/Install.md).

-5. Add the .jar package to the project by running the following command:
+    -   Execute the following SQL statement to insert the data:

         ```
-    add jar word-count-1.0.jar;
+        INSERT INTO TABLE wc_in VALUES ('238',' val_238'),('186','val_86'),('186','val_86');
         ```

-6. In the MaxCompute client, run the following command:
+4. Compile a MapReduce program and upload it to MaxCompute.

+    Create a project in Eclipse or MaxCompute Studio and compile the MapReduce program in the project.
+After local debugging succeeds, export the JAR package of the compiled program, such as Word-count-1.0.jar, and upload it to MaxCompute.

+    **Note:** In this topic, you can use the Word-count-1.0.jar package generated based on the sample code in [WordCount samples](/intl.en-US/Development/MapReduce/Program Example/WordCount.md).

+5. Add the JAR package as a project resource on the MaxCompute client.
+In this example, the JAR package is named Word-count-1.0.jar.

     ```
-    jar -resources word-count-1.0.jar -classpath /home/resources/word-count-1.0.jar com.taobao.jingfan.WordCount wc_in wc_out;
+    ADD JAR word-count-1.0.jar;
     ```

-7. In the MaxCompute client, check the results by running the following command:
+6. Run the JAR command on the MaxCompute client.

     ```
-    select * from wc_out;
+    Jar -resources word-count-1.0.jar -classpath /home/resources/word-count-1.0.jar com.taobao.jingfan.WordCount wc_in wc_out;
     ```

-    **Note:** If any resource is used in a Java program, you must add the resource to the -resources parameter.
-For more information about JAR commands, see [Commands](../../../../../reseller.en-US/User Guide/MapReduce/Function Introduction/Commands.md).
+    **Note:** If the Java program uses resources, use the -resources option to specify the resources.
+For more information about the JAR command, see [Submit a job](/intl.en-US/Development/MapReduce/Function Introduction/Job submission.md).

+7. View the command output on the MaxCompute client.

+    ```
+    SELECT * FROM wc_out;
+    ```